Auto-Mech/mechdriver/docs/rst/intro.rst

 MechDriver serves as the automated workflow code of the AutoMech suite.

+Can be considered as manager of several subdrivers
+    ES, therm, ktp,..

 Its primarily utility is to facilitate the calculation of thermochemical, kinetic, and transport parameters required to construct reliabel reaction mechanism models.